Skip to main content

 Project Setup

 Development requires Node v18.19.1 or higher is installed on your system.
-It is recommended to use nvm to manage the installed node version.

 Clone this repository somewhere and then install from the working directory